 Be Confident: We are Here to Help, Now and Later

-The school is here to serve you,” these words from the welcome in the Winding Road Student Handbook seemed to characterize the commitment expressed by the teachers and, as they indicated, the larger community.“ “It’s all about the students,” one teacher said about the Winding Road School.
+The school is here to serve you,” these words from the welcome in the Winding Road Student Handbook seemed to characterize the commitment expressed by the teachers and, as they indicated, the larger community.
+“It’s all about the students,” one teacher said about the Winding Road School.
 Another explained,

 The kids see teachers as “real people.”
 In a small school, they not only see us in the classroom working for them.
 They also see us at their games, working concession stands, at their plays, taking them to academic meets, leading their youth group at church – in all aspects of their lives.